Broken Blisters: Home Treatment - Topic Overview

 - Apply an antibiotic ointment and a clean bandage.
 If the skin under the bandage begins to itch or a rash develops, stop using the ointment.
 The ointment may be causing a skin reaction.

-Change the bandage once a day or anytime it gets wet or dirty.
+- Change the bandage once a day or whenever it gets wet or dirty.
 Remove it at night to let the area dry.